-To be a better leader requires equipping yourself with knowledge about teamwork and the impact it has on project management and business.
+To be a better leader requires equipping yourself with knowledge about teamwork and the impact it has on project management and business through pmp certification training.
 Identifying opportunities where team members can help each other encourages collaboration and re-enforces the concept that we are driving towards a common objective.
 When team members come together and support one another, you accomplish more.

 Here is what you need to know to increase teamwork to support your projects and business success:

 Tuckman’s model describes the five stages every team goes through before they can effectively work together to become a cohesive unit.

 Forming – This is the early stage when the team starts to learn to work together, and roles and responsibilities are not clear.
 As the project manager, you have the dominant position.

 Storming – This is where the different work styles within the group may create some conflict.
 Relationships between team members are still being formed, and work processes are being developed.
 Your authority may be challenged.